ibm-cloud-docs/cis/about.md

 {: shortdesc}

 IBM {{site.data.keyword.cis_short_notm}} gets you started quickly by establishing defaults for you, which you can change easily by using the UI or API.

-## Clock synchronization
-{: #clock-sync}

-ISO 27001 requires that clocks of all relevant information processing systems within an organization or security domain must be synchronized with a single reference time source. {{site.data.keyword.cis_short_notm}} synchronizes the systems with a Network Time Protocol (NTP) server to ensure that all time-based activities occur synchronously everywhere on the network.

-IBM {{site.data.keyword.cis_short_notm}} uses the following internal NTP servers:
-* `time.adn.networklayer.com/`
-* `time.service.networklayer.com`

 ## Security features
 {: #cis-security-features}

 Proxy your [DNS records](/docs/cis?topic=cis-dns-concepts#dns-concepts-proxying-dns-records) or a [global load balancer](/docs/cis?topic=cis-global-load-balancer-glb-concepts) to use the security features.
 The proxy allows traffic to flow through our servers and you can monitor the data.

 ![security graphic](images/security-graphic.png "Image describing security features"){: caption="Security features" caption-side="bottom}

 ### TLS
 {: #tls-feature}

 Protect your site and control your Transport Layer Security (TLS) settings.
 Manage the certificates used to secure traffic to your site.

 ### Origin
 {: #origin-feature}

 Manage the TLS certificates that encrypt traffic between your origin server and your users.

 ### Rate limiting
 {: #rate-limiting-feature}

 Use rate-limiting rules to protect your site or API from malicious traffic by blocking client IP addresses that match a URL pattern or exceed a defined threshold.

-### Traffic scrubbing
-{: #traffic-scrubbing}

-{{site.data.keyword.cis_short_notm}} offers 248 Tbps of global network edge capacity and can mitigate DDoS attacks that have extremely high packet and HTTP request rates.

-When a DDoS attack occurs, {{site.data.keyword.cis_short_notm}} doesn't use scrubbing centers; the activity is analyzed on the edge, which helps to mitigate DDoS attacks closest to the source.

-Traffic that is identified as being "dirty" or part of an attack is not included in the billing.
-Customers are being billed for **protected traffic**, which consists of clean traffic that is forwarded to the origin and responses that are returned from the edge to the client.

 ### Web Application Firewall (WAF)
 {: #cis-web-application-firewall}

 WAF is implemented through multiple rulesets: [OWASP](/docs/cis?topic=cis-owasp-rule-set-for-waf), [{{site.data.keyword.cis_short_notm}}](/docs/cis?topic=cis-cis-rule-sets), and [Exposed Credentials Check](/docs/cis?topic=cis-exposed-credentials-check-ruleset).

 ### IP firewall
 {: #cis-ip-firewall}

 {{site.data.keyword.cis_full_notm}} offers several tools for controlling your traffic so that you protect your domains, URLs, and directories against volumes of traffic, certain groups of requesters, and particular requesting IPs.